pramnora/Powershell/README.md

 **NOTE**: Because, Powershell is NOT 'case sensitive'...therefore, the following line will also work:

 $testvar3 -> (outputs: any text goes inside here)

-...each of the above is equivalent; meaning, both 'echo/write' are, in fact, aliases for cmdlet: Write-Output.

 **NOTE**: When displaying a variable value...you must remember to include the preceeding dollar sign symbol: $VarName/
 otherwise, all you will get displayed back as output is just merely a string literal/and, NOT the variable's value.